Georgia jury orders Monsanto parent to pay nearly $2.1 billion in Roundup weedkiller lawsuit

 Friday’s decision marks the fourth Roundup-related verdict that Findley’s team has won to date — the largest of which was awarded in Philadelphia in January 2024, with damages totaling $2.25 billion.
 And he said his law firm has “many more clients who are similarly situated as Mr. Barnes.”

 Monsanto, meanwhile, also maintains that it “remains committed to trying cases” — and argues its wider record of Roundup-related litigation continues to reinforce the safety of its products.
-The company said it has prevailed in 17 of the last 25 related trials, while some previous damage awards have been reduced.
+The company said it has prevailed in 17 of the last 25 related trials and “jury verdicts were reduced 90% overall” in past cases that have been finalized.

 Bayer has recently renewed and expanded an effort across a handful of U.S. states to protect pesticide companies from claims they failed to warn that a product causes cancer, if labeling otherwise complies with EPA regulations.
 The company and other industry supports argue that litigation costs are unstainable and could impact Roundup’s future availability.
 But opponents stress that such legislation would limit accountability.

-Note: This story was first published on Mar.
-23, 2025.
-It was updated on Mar.
-24, 2025 to correct the third paragraph to show the Georgia jury reached a verdict, not a legal settlement.